 Module basic module

-url processing module, the url module provides the Url class for processing URL-related operations, including parsing, assembling, splicing, etc.
+url processing module.
+The url module provides the Url class for processing URL-related operations, including parsing, assembly, splicing, etc.

 Attributes: